Neelima Mantri Logo

 On the other hand, regular uterine contractions are symptoms of labour and hence they follow a consistent pattern of occurrence, eventually leading up to childbirth.
 As popularly known, they are painful aches and cramps which last longer.
 As the due date nears, the contractions and symptoms become more frequent and intense and also last longer.
 These uterine contractions are the body’s preparation for labour, unlike Braxton Hicks contractions, which are just practice contractions.

-Braxton Hicks Contractions Symptoms: How do Braxton Hicks Contractions feel?
+Braxton Hicks Contractions Symptoms: How do Braxton Hicks Contractions Feel?

 Though they are often referred to as practice contractions, Braxton Hicks contractions do cause discomfort in irregular intervals.
 The timing and intensity of these contractions vary and follow an inconsistent pattern, which can be quite bothersome.
 Dr. Neelima Mantri, a leading gynaecological laparoscopic surgeon in Mumbai, explains, “The contraction experiences usually feel like menstrual cramps or a gentle squeezing sensation in the abdominal area.
 They occur sporadically in each case and typically last for less than a minute.”